6 tips on how to fundraise for your school through your local deposit return scheme

 4. Promote your fundraiser

 Spread the word throughout your school and community.
-Get creative by making posters to hang up around school, speak at school assemblies, visit classes, and share information about the fundraiser on the school’s website and social media platforms.
-You can also reach out to local businesses and ask if they would be willing to support your school’s cause by hanging up a poster, or even by donating beverage containers of their own.
+Get creative by making posters to hang up around school, speak at school assemblies, visit classes, and share information about the fundraiser on the school’s website and social media channels.
+You can also reach out to local businesses and ask if they would be willing to support your school’s cause by hanging up a poster, or even by donating drink containers of their own.

 5. Educate about recycling

-In addition to promoting your fundraiser, it is important to regularly educate students and even the wider community about recycling and its benefits.
+In addition to promoting your fundraiser, it is important to regularly educate students and even the wider community about recycling and its impacts.
 You can hold an assembly or classroom presentations to share fun and interesting facts about recycling and encourage everyone to participate in the fundraiser.

 By imparting knowledge about recycling and its benefits to students and the wider community, we enable individuals to make informed decisions and become actively involved in the preservation of resources and the reduction of waste.